-Depending upon the type of device that you purchase, you may have the opportunity to perform a variety of functions.
-Below are some of the most common that can be found on some of the recommendations within this article.
+Depending upon the type of device you purchase, you may have the opportunity to perform a variety of functions.
+Below are some of the most common features that can be found on some of the recommendations.

 Decoding and Information Retrieval

 Each tire pressure sensor will output a number of different data metrics.
 These include their ID, temperature, current pressure, battery level, voltage and much more.
-Using an appropriate tool, you will be able to retrieve all these metrics and decide whether the sensor needs to be replaced or not.
+Using an appropriate tool, allows you to retrieve these metrics and decide whether the sensor needs to be replaced.

-Premium devices will also be able to program sensors to meet the certain requirements before they are installed.
-Many people confuse relearning and programming as the same functionality but this is not the case.
-The relearning functionality is a basic functionality and checks whether it is working correctly and suitable for the vehicle.
+Premium devices will also be able to program sensors to meet certain requirements before they are installed.
+Many people confuse relearning and programming as the same functionality but this isn’t the case.
+The relearning feature is a basic function that checks whether it’s working correctly and suitable for the vehicle.

 One of the main reasons people require these tools is to reset the TPMS warning light.
-However, the reset functionality may be required when you switch wheels or tire rotation because this may trigger the warning light.
+The reset functionality may be required when you switch wheels or the tire rotation because it may trigger the warning light.

 TPMS Relearn and Activation

 Installing aftermarket sensors is a popular option for many.
 The main reason is because they are far cheaper than OEM alternatives.
-However, it is important that you choose a TPMS tool that is compatible with the sensor that you purchase.
+However, it’s important that you choose a TPMS tool that’s compatible with the sensor that you purchase.
 Failing to check beforehand may result in the inability to program them.

 Another compatibility factor to consider is that some tools only work with certain vehicle manufacturers.
 For example, some may work with only GM manufacturers whereas others work with all manufacturers.

-With regards to our recommendations, the popular VXDAS EL-50448 is an excellent choice but does lack in functionality compared to alternatives.
+With regards to our recommendations, the popular VXDAS EL-50448 is an excellent choice but it does lack in functionality when compared to the alternatives.
 Autel are market leaders within this industry and with a lifetime of free updates, you are able to use the tool for years to come.
-For this reason, we are big fans of the Autel devices with two of the five recommendations being produced by the brand.
+For this reason, we are big fans of the Autel devices with two of the six recommendations being produced by the brand.